Chapter 7: The Shera

 Chapter 7’s gameplay is set entirely on the Shera, and is basically all expository and exploratory, with no combat, not unlike a town set between dungeons.
 I’m almost surprised the game only has one of these!
 Cid instructs you to look around, and you basically spend the whole trip talking to NPCs and the like.
 In a nice touch, all the NPCs are voiced, though I’m afraid I won’t be able to give them all credit, since the end credits cluster the game’s “Additional Voice Actors” in a big, useless block.

 Another NPC explains the origins of Grandpa Shinra’s Subterranian Funtime Playhouse for Disenchanted Youth, saying it used to be a SOLDIER medical facility.
-He goes on to imply that that the experimentation began because of a rogue SOLDIER named “G.” From a post-Crisis Core perspective, we can make out a fairly reasonable timeline in which President Shinra founded Deepground to deal with the Genesis rebellion but never got a chance to use it, which I’m willing to believe, even if the sheer scale of the project is still unreasonable and detrimental to the plot’s believability.
+He goes on to imply that that the experimentation began because of a rogue SOLDIER named “G.” From a post-Crisis Core perspective, we can make out a fairly reasonable timeline in which President Shinra founded Deepground to deal with the Genesis rebellion but never got a chance to use it, which I’m willing to believe (I’d have to assume the kidnapping of children and the long timetable involved in the present Deepground came later), even if the sheer scale of the project is still unreasonable and detrimental to the plot’s believability.

 You have to talk to several named characters numerous times to advance the plot here, which confused the two of us a lot.
 If you thought the famous bottleneck in KH1 where hundreds of players got stuck because they didn’t talk to Leon twice in a row was bad, just wait until you take a look at this chapter, which expected you to speak over and over again to multiple characters, and far more than twice!
-With poor Yuffie and her airsickness, we more wanted to leave her to be sick in private instead of bothering her over and over with conversation, but that’s what you have to do!
+(Then again, maybe Leon was worse for being an outlier?)
+With poor Yuffie and her airsickness, we wanted to leave her to be sick in private instead of bothering her over and over with conversation, but that’s what you have to do!
 Later, we also had to speak to both Reeve and Cait Sith, separately, multiple times, even though they were sitting right next to one another, which made me feel like the game was making a fool of us.

-Deep inside the Shera, we discovered a room that was serving as both medical bay and computer centre, which served as Shelke’s headquarters in this little operation, where she could keep an eye on both the data and on Shalua in her tube.
+Deep inside the Shera, we discovered a room that was serving as both medical bay and computer centre, making it Shelke’s headquarters in this little operation, where she could keep an eye on both the data and on her sister in her tube.
 She explained that Shalua had to be brought with them because they were basically abandoning headquarters after the double fiasco there, and I don’t really blame them.
 Shelke explained that she was setting up the WRO equipment to perform a “Synaptic Net Dive,” which would allow her to enter a computer or a sentient mind via virtual reality.
-Why Cid already has mind-invading VR equipment installed in his medical bay, but maybe video games have gotten really intense post-Meteorfall?
+Why Cid already has mind-invading VR equipment installed in his medical bay, I don’t know.
+Maybe video games have gotten really intense post-Meteorfall?
 Shelke is just about to explain why Shinra developed this technology in the first place when the writers had a rare moment of clarity and realized they were better off not talking, so she stops.

 After the exploration was finished, it was time to briefed by Cid and Reeve.
-They explained that the ground assault was already underway, shown in an FMV that I suspect was cropped from the cutscene at the end of the chapter, given that the timing of events makes no sense here in the middle.
-The FMV shows us that the ground assault is being led by none other than Tifa, Barret and Cloud in a modified Shadowfox and the Fenrir.
+They explained that the ground assault was already underway, shown in an FMV that I suspect was cropped from a larger cutscene at the end of the chapter, given that the timing of events makes no sense here in the middle of the chapter.
+The FMV shows us that the ground assault is being led by none other than Tifa and Barret in a modified Shadowfox and and Cloud on the Fenrir.
 The target: Midgar, no longer a safe haven for anyone and now Deepground territory under siege.
-It also shows the ground assault taking place right now, even though the air support won’t technically arrive until the end of the chapter!
+And sure enough, it also shows the ground assault taking place right now, even though the air support won’t technically arrive until the end of the chapter!
 And yes, the end-of-chapter cutscene does show them arriving together!

 The briefing continues when Shelke, in her VR helmet, begins to project an image of stars to the bridge of the Shera.
-This was apparently the completed Omega Report, and the voice of Lucrecia explained a little more about Omega, namely that it was supposed to carry the Lifestream to another planet when this planet dies.
-Not that this isn’t interesting and all (although, since this is the third time we’ve heard some of these details, I suppose it isn’t that interesting!), but is it really of immediate military concern for the entire crew of the Shera?
-I assume you gathered them all here for a reason.
-You know, a military reason.
+This was apparently the completed Omega Report (even though we had yet to complete the Omega Report?), and the voice of Lucrecia explained a little more about Omega, namely that it was supposed to carry the Lifestream to another planet when this planet dies.
+Not that this isn’t interesting and all (although, since this is the third time we’ve heard some of these details, I suppose it isn’t that interesting), but is it really of immediate military concern for the entire crew of the Shera?
+We’re something like T-15 minutes here, so I assume you gathered them all here for a reason.
+A military reason.
 An immediate military reason.

 Cid then says that you should go off and do some more pointless exploration, even though the ground assault has apparently already started.
 Yeah, this cutscene was definitely lopped in half at a later stage.
 I assumed we should be ready to go when we came for the meeting and all, but I guess we can have a few more chats.
 Speaking to Cid on our way out, he told us that the battle plan was for the former members of AVALANCHE were going to take down the reactors.
 Cid was kind of ambiguous about what Yuffie was supposed to do.
 The game ended up deploying her with some WRO soldiers in the middle of basically nowhere, so it’s possible the writers never bothered with a solid explanation for where Cid wanted her to be.
 In any event, Vincent would be alone, and Reeve had a mission for him: “From here on out, it’s Vince versus the Tsviets!”
 Or as Kyle put it: “Vincent, we’re gonna blow up the reactors.
 Because we’re terrorists!
 You, you’re just creepy.
 Creepy people get assigned to murder duty.”

 Finally, we went to a passage at the bottom of the sip, where Vincent’s body suddenly remembered that it can’t control his transformation without the Protomateria.
 While transformed, Vincent thought he saw Lucrecia, though when he recovered from his transformation, she was gone.
-Shelke saw all of this, but since she’s only in the middle of her “concern for others” arc, she just heartlessly walked away.
+Shelke saw all of this (the real parts, anyways), but since she’s only in the middle of her “developing concern for others” arc, she just heartlessly walked away.

 I shouldn’t waste too much time on the particulars of the animation, but I will note that Deepground’s soldiers were polite enough to attack in nice, easily explodable clusters.
 Rosso spotted Cloud breaking through their front lines and engaged him, though sadly we don’t see the end of their little battle.
 Azul, meanwhile, opened fire on the airships, downing one.
 Vincent then air-dropped into the city on a hoverboard (as you do), but he was shot down by a flak cannon and landed somewhere in the former slums, alone.